fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

         eksctl delete nodegroup --cluster <EksClusterName> --name <NodegrpName>
         ```

-        It will drain all pods from the old NodeGroup to the new NodeGroup

 9. Describe one of the nodes to determine the max pods for the node

     ```sh